lambci/node-custom-lambda/README.md

   official runtimes do.
 I believe this leads to fewer surprises and cleaner logs that are easier to parse by various tools – but if you're relying on this behaviour you'll need to add these fields yourself.
-* Cold start overhead of ~240ms for Node.js 10.x and ~250ms for 11.x and 12.x – this
+* Cold start overhead of ~240ms for Node.js 10.x and ~260ms for 12.x – this
   is due to Node.js' increasingly slow startup time, [but they're working on it!](https://github.com/nodejs/node/issues/17058)